 Franz Roberti is a famous orchestra conductor who has a number of girlfriends.
 While talking with his old music teacher, Professor Thalma, he meets Constance, an aspiring music composer. ...
 See full summary »

 Escaping to England from a French embezzlement charge, widower Henry Scarlett is accompanied by daughter Sylvia who, to avoid detection, "disguises" herself as a boy, "Sylvester."
 They are ...
 See full summary »

-A young man falls in love with a girl from a rich family.
-His unorthodox plan to go on holiday for the early years of his life is met with skepticism by everyone except for his fiancée's eccentric sister and long suffering brother.
+A young man in love with a girl from a rich family finds his unorthodox plan to go on holiday for the early years of his life met with skepticism by everyone except for his fiancée's eccentric sister and long-suffering brother.

 In the small town of South Renford, Alice Adams comes from a working class background, although she aspires to be among the upper class.
-Alice's mother blames Alice's father for their low social standing, despite he working hard and Alice not blaming him for anything.
-Regardless, Alice tries to do whatever necessary to put on appearances of wealth and social standing despite everyone in that class in town knowing who she is, and thus largely ignoring her because of her false airs.
+Alice's mother blames her husband for their low social standing, despite his working hard and Alice not blaming him for anything.
+Regardless, Alice tries to do whatever necessary to put on appearances of wealth and social standing, despite everyone in that class in town knowing who she is, and thus largely ignoring her because of her false airs.
 First meeting at a society ball, Alice surprisingly catches the eye of Arthur Russell, surprisingly as he purportedly is engaged to débutante Mildred Palmer.
 As Alice continues to hide her true social standing from Arthur as he courts her, Mrs. Adams pressures Mr. Adams into doing something he doesn't want to do in an effort truly to become part of the business class, that measure which entails sinking all his money into a business venture.
 Beyond the time when Arthur finds out the true nature behind Alice's ...Written by

 6 of 7 people found this review helpful.

 Was this review helpful to you?